 Annual Events & Programs

+Due to Covid-19 social distancing recommendations this year, the 2020 SugarFest is projected at this time to be held online instead of in person.
+Tune into our website and social media to join in a week long virtual celebration of our local culture, music, and history.
 Held every year on the first Sunday in October, this annual sweet celebration of the sugar cane harvest has been growing strong since 1995.
 SugarFest provides visitors with a free opportunity to learn about local culture, music and history with a variety of folk art and occupational craft demonstrations, tours of the museum’s exhibits and historic buildings, cane cutting and grinding demonstrations, cane syrup boiling, and of course, live music.
 SugarFest is FREE and open to the public.
 Click here to learn more about SugarFest!

 Ethel Claiborne Dameron Lecture Series